-Lignite - Wikipedia Lignite (derived from Latin lignum meaning 'wood'), often referred to as brown coal, [1] is a soft, brown, combustible sedimentary rock formed from naturally compressed peat It has a carbon content around 25–35% [ 1 ] [ 2 ] and is considered the lowest rank of coal due to its relatively low heat content
+Lignite - Wikipedia Lignite (from Latin lignum 'wood'), often called brown coal, [1] is a soft, brown, combustible sedimentary rock formed from naturally compressed peat It has a carbon content around 25–35% [1][2] and is considered the lowest rank of coal due to its relatively low heat content

 What is Lignite? - Lignite Energy Council Lignite is a dark brown to black combustible mineral formed over millions of years by the partial decomposition of plant material subject to increased pressure and temperature in an airless atmosphere In simple terms, lignite is coal